Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Finite sample performance analysis of IRL decision test

 {\em Notation.} Theorem~\ref{thrm:finite_SHT} below uses the following variables:

-where $\numtrials_{\agent} = \sum_{\state,\agent}\numtrials_{\state,\agent}$ and $\widetilde{\numtrials} = \numtrials^{-1}$.
-Analogous to the finite sample result for inverse optimal stopping, $\epsone{\cdot},~\epstwo{\cdot}$ defined above are the minimum perturbations needed for the finite SHT dataset to satisfy and not satisfy, respectively, the linear NIAS and NIAC$^\ast$ inequalities in Theorem~\ref{thrm:classic_SHT}. \blue{Compared to $\epsone{\cdot}$ and $\epstwo{\cdot}$ defined in \eqref{eqn:eps1},~\eqref{eqn:eps2} for inverse optimal stopping, the key distinction is that the minimum perturbation for inverse SHT also involves perturbing the expected continue cost of the agent.
-By constructing a probabilistic bound on these quantities, Theorem~\ref{thrm:finite_SHT} results.} \begin{theorem}[Sample complexity for inverse SHT] Consider an inverse learner with dataset $\datafin{\trialset}$ (\ref{eqn:dataset_finitesample}) detecting if the agent acting in multiple environments $\agentset$ is an optimal SHT agent using the statistical test in Definition~\ref{def:IRLstattest_SHT}.
-Assume \ref{asmp:IRL_finite_SHT_1}-\ref{asmp:IRL_finite_SHT_4} hold.
-Then,\\ A. \underline{Posterior Type-I/II error probability.} \\ The posterior Type-I ($\ptypeone_{\SHT}$) and Type-II ($\ptypetwo_{\SHT}$) error probabilities are bounded as:
+In \eqref{eqn:eps_SHT}, $\numtrials_{\agent}=\sum_{\state}\numtrials_{\state,\agent}$, $\bar{\numtrials}=\numtrials/\funcstop_{\max}^2$ and $\widetilde{\numtrials}=\numtrials^{-1}$.
+Analogous to the finite sample result for inverse optimal stopping, $\epsone{\cdot},~\epstwo{\cdot}$ defined above are the minimum perturbations needed for the finite SHT dataset to satisfy and not satisfy, respectively, the NIAS and NIAC$^\ast$ inequalities in Theorem~\ref{thrm:classic_SHT}.
+Compared to the minimum perturbations defined in \eqref{eqn:eps1} and \eqref{eqn:eps2} for inverse optimal stopping, the key distinction is that $\epsone{\cdot}$ and $\epstwo{\cdot}$ in \eqref{eqn:eps_SHT} also involve perturbations in the expected continue cost of the agent. \blue{The variable $i$ in \eqref{eqn:eps_SHT} is the error constant for the finite sample error bounds for inverse SHT; variable $\trialset_{H}(\SHT)$ can be interpreted as a weighted harmonic mean of the recorded trials $\trialset$~\eqref{eqn:dataset_finite_SHT}.} \begin{theorem}[Sample complexity for inverse SHT] Consider an inverse learner with dataset $\datafin{\trialset}$ (\ref{eqn:dataset_finitesample}) detecting if the agent acting in multiple environments $\agentset$ is an optimal SHT agent using the statistical test in Definition~\ref{def:IRLstattest_SHT}.
+Assume \ref{asmp:IRL_finite_SHT_1}-\ref{asmp:IRL_finite_SHT_3} hold.
+Then, the Type-I and Type-II error probabilities of the IRL detector (Definition~\ref{def:IRLstattest_SHT}) are bounded as: